benkobalog/ScalaInterviewQuestions/interview-questions-scala.md

 ### What is a Higher-Order Function?

-Higher Order Function (HOF) is also a function but which performs one, two or both of the following things:
+Higher Order Function is also a function but which performs one, two or both of the following things:

-    Take other functions as arguments
+* Take other functions as arguments
-    Return functions as their results
+* Return functions as their results

 ### What are the Java’s OOP constructs not supported by Scala?
 What are Scala’s OOP constructs not supported by Java?
 What are the new OOPs constructs introduced by Scala, but not supported by Java?